Creditor - What is a creditor?

 A term used in accounting, ‘creditor’ refers to the party that has delivered a product, service or loan, and is owed money by one or more debtors.
 A debtor is the opposite of a creditor – it refers to the person or entity who owes money.

 Once a creditor has delivered the goods/service, the payment is expected at a later date (typically agreed upon beforehand).

 To put it simply, the debtor-creditor relationship is complementary to the customer-supplier relationship.

 Different kinds of creditors

 Generally speaking, a creditor is a supplier: a person, organisation or other entity that sells a product or service as their business.
-This in essence means that all retailers are creditors, because they sell products or services.
+This means that all retailers are creditors because they sell products or services.

 However, use of the term ‘creditor’ is generally only used in accounting, to refer to instances where there is a longer term customer/supplier relationship.